Death Road

 What is the actual name of the Death Road?

-The former world’s most dangerous highway is alternatively known as Death Road, Grove's Road, Coroico Road, Camino de las Yungas, El Camino de la Muerte, Road of Death or Unduavi-Yolosa Highway.
-Over the years, countless vehicles (particularly busses) have gone tumbling down the 3,000-foot cliffs that line the road due to minor miscalculations that would otherwise be harmless on normal roads.
+The former world’s most dangerous highway is alternatively known as Death Road, Grove's Road, Coroico Road, Camino de las Yungas, El Camino de la Muerte, Road of Death, or Unduavi-Yolosa Highway.
+Over the years, countless vehicles (particularly buses) have gone tumbling down the 3,000-foot cliffs that line the road due to minor miscalculations that would otherwise be harmless on normal roads.

 How dangerous is Death Road?

-The road is especially dangerous because is only 3 metres wide and was navigated by trucks and buses, because its constant sheer drops of at least 600m without any barriers or guard rails, the extreme dust clouds from vehicles in the summer and fog all year round often reduced visibility to almost zero and the fog and the rain in the winter months that often washes away parts of the road, reduces visibility as well as causing mudslides and the loosening of rocks from the hillsides above.
-Without guard rails, most of the road is no wider than 3.2 metres (10 ft).
-The surface is often muddy, with loosen rocks from the road and rain, fog and dust can reduce visibility.
-To make matters worse, the road is often swathed in cloud, and in places waterfalls crash down onto its surface.
+The road is especially dangerous because it is only 3 meters wide and was navigated by trucks and buses, because its constant sheer drops of at least 600m without any barriers or guardrails, the extreme dust clouds from vehicles in the summer and fog all year round often reduce visibility to almost zero.
+The fog and the rain in the winter months often wash away parts of the road, reducing visibility and causing mudslides and the loosening of rocks from the hillsides above.
+Without guardrails, most of the road is no wider than 3.2 meters (10 ft).
+The surface is often muddy, with loose rocks from the road, and rain, fog, and dust can reduce visibility.
+To make matters worse, the road is often swathed in cloud, and in places, waterfalls crash down onto its surface.
 Drivers will likely encounter groups of cyclists during the treacherous journey—tour operators lead rides along the road, marketing the experience as an extreme-sports challenge.

 Can you still drive the Death Road?